top of page

 CHECK OUT THE LATEST iNATURALIST OBSERVATIONS FROM LONDON, ONTARIO

-The City Nature Challenge project will collect observations only between April 28 to May 1, 2023 but anyone can continue posting to iNaturalist throughout the year.
+The City Nature Challenge project will collect observations only between April 26 to 29, 2024 but anyone can continue posting to iNaturalist throughout the year.

 Welcome visitors to your site with a short, engaging introduction.